The AST and the Fight for Universal Professional Credentialing

-A nine-year-old Coloradoan had to learn that unfortunately, this is not always the case.
-In 2009, the boy went to a local surgery center for what was supposed to have a fairly minor procedure to remove a BB pellet that he’d accidentally gotten lodged in his ear.
-He ended up being one of 6,000 patients who was exposed to hepatitis C by a painkiller-addicted surgical technologist who had passed on her dirty syringes to patients.
+A 41-year-old Colorado mother had to learn that, unfortunately, this is not always the case.
+In 2009, Lauren Lollini went under anesthesia for a routine kidney stone surgery.
+She ended up being one of 6,000 patients who was exposed to hepatitis C by a painkiller-addicted surgical technologist who had passed on her dirty syringes to patients.

 Kristen Parker, 26, told law enforcement that she had filled her own used syringes with saline and hid them in her pocket to swap them for the Fentanyl-filled syringes in the operating carts when the other medical staff were out of the room.
-The technician’s actions ended up infecting 36 patients with hepatitis C and the woman was sentenced to 30 years in prison.
+The technician’s actions ended up infecting 75 patients with hepatitis C, and the woman was sentenced to 30 years in prison.

 The story shocked community members, who inundated the surgery center and the medical community with questions as to this could happen.
 The answer may have more to do with the surgery center’s specific operational standards or hiring process, but there is another reason: a lack of professional regulation that is contributing to low-quality surgical technologists slipping through the cracks.

 Surgical Technology: An Unregulated Profession in 40 States